National House of Chiefs: Membership

 The various rulers of Ghana's numerous tribes and clans automatically become members of a number of regional houses of chiefs.
 It is their membership of these regional bodies that qualifies them for membership of the national house.

 In addition to these chiefs, a number of queen mothers are also appointed to the national house as associate members.
 These titleholders are appointed for four-year terms, and are eligible for re-appointment thereafter.

 Although the national and regional houses are dominated by citizens of Ghana, they are affiliated with a number of foreign nationals.
 The African-American religious leader Ra Un Nefer Amen, for example, serves as the U.S. representative of the chiefs in congress assembled.
 He himself holds a Ghanaian chieftaincy in his own right.

-Presidents of NHC
+Presidents of NHC with their vice president

 Since the creation of the National House of Chiefs, a president and his vice-president have been selected from among the members of the house to direct their affairs.
 The practice first started in 1969.